djknox/djknox.github.io/_drafts/laracon-online-2020-recap.md

 </div>
 ```

-Jeffrey finished with a brief talk on the practice of end-to-end testing and how it can be done with [Cypress](https://www.cypress.io/how-it-works/) and Laracast's [Laravel Cypress package](https://github.com/laracasts/cypress) or using Laravel's native [Dusk](https://laravel.com/docs/7.x/dusk) composer package.
+Jeffrey finished with a brief talk on the practice of end-to-end testing and how it can be done with [Cypress](https://www.cypress.io/how-it-works/) and Laracast's [Laravel Cypress package](https://github.com/laracasts/cypress) or by using Laravel's native [Dusk](https://laravel.com/docs/7.x/dusk) composer package.

 ---